Christina's Cucina

 In the morning before we ventured into Strasbourg, we had an early breakfast from the buffet.

-Breakfast on the AmaCerto
+collage of Breakfast options on the AmaCerto

-Those passengers who chose to go on the Strasbourg hike departed at 9 am, and those of us who chose the city tour, left half an hour afterwards.
-One of the most amazing things I saw on my entire trip was on this short bus ride from Kehl, Germany, where we were docked, to Strasbourg, France.
 Our tour guide began telling us about the storks of Alsace, but then we spotted them!
 It was almost like a stork factory production line as each of the trees lining the streets had a nest with storks in them!
 Luckily, our bus driver stopped for us to have a quick photo-taking opportunity.
 You can see a video clip here.

-Storks nesting in Strasbourg, France
+collage of storks nesting in Strasbourg, France

 My mother and I were elated to see so many storks in their nests.
 Our tour guide told us that the storks are a major influence in Alsace living, having many stories and legends passed down from generation to generation.
 We saw images of them in many places afterwards, and I would hazard a guess that the myth of storks bringing babies to parents might have begun here.